simk2020/Simran-Portfolio/README.md

 # Simran Sehdev Portfolio
-t is a website which contains information about me alongwith the portfolio's that I have completed.
+It is a website containing information about me as well as the portfolio's that I have completed or working on.

 # Here are the Links >>